David Lancaster is a composer whose work has been performed, recorded and broadcast internationally.

 Originally from Wigan (Lancashire, UK), David began his musical career on trumpet before studying music at York and Cambridge universities.
 As a young composer he gained several important awards including the Lloyds Bank Young Composer Award, Michael Tippett Award, LCM Centenary Prize and the Huddersfield Contemporary Music Festival Composer Award; his music was performed by Kronos Quartet, Lontano, Electric Phoenix, Nancy Ruffer, Alexander Baillie and others, and for three years he was RVW Composer-in-Residence at Charterhouse.

 David Lancaster was awarded PhD in Composition at the University of York, where he was supervised by Professor Roger Marsh.
-He is currently Associate Professor of Composition at York St John University, a director of York’s Late Music concert series and MD of York Railway Institute Band.
-David lives in York with his partner Bridget.
+He is currently Associate Professor of Composition at York St John University and MD of York Railway Institute Band.
+David lives in York with his wife Bridget.